Manishearth/dash/index.md

+This was made as a project for CS 733 (Advanced Cloud Computing) at IIT Bombay, taught by Professor Sriram Srinivasan

 <small>1.
 Currently Dash doesn't have any security model so for this to work it will need to be run as root and will be vulnerable.
 ECDSA-based security is planned.</small>